Read here about

 Here you can see a report on the ABC evening news.
 Also read this article in the RiotACT featuring a YouTube clip and an interview with Glenda Cloughley, who initiated the original Lament.

 Go to our EVENT PAGE to read the song lyrics and stories about the songs we presented.
-A full video of our singing at Parliament House will be available soon.

 The photo says it all!
 A Chorus of Women were delighted to win the 2022 ACT Chief Minister’s Rotary Peace Prize … and completely surprised.